drio/py.analysis/pipelines/capture_efficiency/README.md

 ### Filtering criteria

-Very simple, probably too simple.
-Find the average read depth for all the exons.
+Very simple: find the average read depth for all the exons.
 The use that average to create an interval of valid read depth.
 Any exon with a read depth within the interval will pass the filter.